unlhcc/puppet-infiniband/README.md

 #### Public classes

-* `infiniband`: Installs and configures a system to use Infiniband
+* `infiniband`: Installs and configures a system to use InfiniBand

 #### Private lasses

+* `infiniband::install`: Installs the InfiniBand packages.
+* `infiniband::config`: Manages the rdma.conf file and the mlx4_core module options.
+* `infiniband::service`: Manages the rdma and ibacm services.
+* `infiniband::providers`: Creates infiniband::interface defined types based on the interfaces parameter.
 * `infiniband::params`: Sets default values based on the `osfamily` and `has_infiniband` facts.

 ### Parameters